How to Create a Better Tundish Design with CFD for Metal Casting?

 The method of measuring the residence time in the tundish can be obtained by injecting a tracer into the inlet at a certain time (t = 0) and measuring the concentration of the tracer at the outlet over time.

-The calculated minimum residence time, the average residence time, and the size of the stagnation zone can help to design a highly efficient tundish.
-In this case, you should consider that the long residence time can reduce the inclusions remaining in a melt, but the large stagnation zone can cause temperature drop of the melt.
+The calculated minimum residence time, the average residence time, and the size of the stagnation zone can help design a highly efficient tundish.
+In this case, it can be considered that the long residence time can reduce the inclusions remaining in a melt, but the large stagnation zone can cause temperature drop of the melt.

-As it can be seen in the simulation results, a CFD analysis can help analyze and make changes to the tundish design and enable you to develop more efficient flow reactors.
-If you’d like to give it a try for other metal casting simulations, SimScale is offering the possibility to use Computational Fluid Dynamics completely in the browser.
-Create a free account here.
+The simulation results show that a CFD analysis can help analyze and make changes to the tundish design and enable more efficient flow reactors.
+If you’d like to give it a try for other metal casting simulations, SimScale is offering the possibility to use Computational Fluid Dynamics completely in the web browser.
+Start a 14-day free trial here.